 As the designated neutral of the organization, the Ombuds Office works with all visitors and situations in an impartial manner.
 Ombuds do not take sides or advocate for any individual or group.

-The Ombuds Office functions independently of other organizational entities.
+The Ombuds Office functions independently of all other organizational entities.

-By electing to utilize the voluntary services offered by the UA Ombuds Office, visitors agree to never seek to compel the Ombuds to disclose any information received as part of providing Ombuds services in any other forum, including a formal grievance or lawsuit.
+In accordance with Office of the Ombuds Ethics and Standards of Practice, visitors to the office agree to never seek to compel the Ombuds Office to disclose any information received as part of providing Ombuds services in any other forum, including any litigation, investigation, or other internal or external proceedings.
+By electing to utilize the voluntary services offered by the Ombuds Office visitors also agree to treat all communications from the Ombuds Office (including all email, text, voicemail, phone, digital/virtual, and in-person communication) as confidential and agree to not record conversations or allow undisclosed individuals to listen in on conversations.
 In addition, if the Ombuds Office utilizes mediation, facilitation, or another group process the visitors agree (to the extent permitted by law) to: (i) keep any and all communications that take place in the process confidential unless all parties agree otherwise, (ii) waive any right they may have to use communications that take place in the process in any formal grievance or lawsuit, and (iii) participate in good faith towards a mutually satisfactory outcome.